Skip to main content

 The Center for Advanced Materials and Clean Energy Technologies

 In January 2018, the Washington State Legislature allocated $20M to the University of Washington (UW) to establish a world-class center for advanced materials and clean energy technologies, or CAMCET.
-CAMCET will be housed in a new building, Site W27, located in the Portage Bay Crossing area on the west side of the Seattle campus.
-CAMCET will include the Washington Clean Energy Testbeds, founded and operated by the UW Clean Energy Institute (CEI).
+CAMCET will include the Washington Clean Energy Testbeds, founded and operated by CEI.
+CAMCET will be one of three UW anchor tenants in a new building known as Brightwork, the inaugural building in the UW’s burgeoning Portage Bay Crossing district on the west side of the Seattle campus.

 , CAMCET